 IV.
-APPLICATION RESULTS: 30 kVA TRANSFORMER
+APPLICATION RESULTS: 30 KVA TRANSFORMER

-A 30 kVA transformer with 50 foil conductors as its secondary winding (closest to the core) is modeled in the described way.
-The magnetic mesh (detail in Fig. 3) is constructed by using h-adaptive refinement after domain based error estimation.
-The real component of the magnetic solution of the simulated short-circuit test is shown in Fig. 4.
-Fig. 5 shows a detail of the leakage field.
+A 30 kVA transformer with 50 foil conductors in its secondary winding (closest to the core) is modelled in the described way.
+The magnetic mesh (detail in Fig. 2) is made using h-adaptive refinement after domain based error estimation.
+The real component of the magnetic solution of the simulated short-circuit test is shown in Fig. 3.
+Fig. 4 shows a detail of the leakage field.